savsofts/savtable/readme.md

 Advance configuration:

-In second parameter you can pass an array with more attributes example 1)
+In second parameter you can pass an array with more attributes. example 1)

 		$attr=array(
 		"column"=>array('bid','first_name','last_name'),